Chetanpaliwal22/Bank-Customer-Multithreading-Project/README.md

 Description:

-This project was part of course COMP6411, Comparative study of programming languages, in this project we have created one Concurrent banking environment in Erlang.
+This project was part of course COMP6411, Comparative study of programming languages, in this project we have created a Concurrent banking environment in Erlang.

+Requirement:

-The customer will contact multiple bank for the loan and the bank will approve/reject the loan application based on defined constraint.
+A customer can contact multiple bank for the loan and the bank will approve/reject the loan application based on some pre-defined constraints.

-The program will terminate once all customer get the money they require or banks are out of the fund, in second scenario customer will not be able to meet their loan objective.
+The program execution should stop once all the customers get the money they require or banks are out of the fund, in second scenario customer will not be able to meet their loan objective.

 In the end the application will display information about all the banking transactions, the amount remaining with Banks and the amount given to each customer.